-In order to ‘treat’ Endometriosis it must be excised via laparoscopic surgery by an experienced team of Endo specialists.
+To ‘treat’ Endometriosis, it must be excised via laparoscopic surgery by an experienced team of Endo specialists.
 But even that isn’t curative.
-It is, however, currently the highest standard of medical care an endovidual can get.
+It is, however, currently the highest standard of medical care an individual can get.
 But it’s not accessible to everyone.
 Some patients will require repeat surgical intervention, whether related to incomplete removal of disease or disease recurrence, we still don’t know for sure.
 It really is that complex.
 In short, a quick fix does not exist here.

 I believe that you’re in pain and I’m sorry it won’t go away.

-Conventional medicine doesn’t grant us awareness, if they did they’d have told us they knew nothing of the long term effects a tiny pill could have on our physical and mental health 5, 10, or 20 years later.
-We’re only just beginning to unravel the long term effects of hormone suppression, so it absolutely deserves to be talked about just as easy as it is to be prescribed the pill.
-In order to make informed decisions about our health, we must be informed.
+Conventional medicine doesn’t grant us awareness, if they did they’d have told us they knew nothing of the long-term effects a tiny pill could have on our physical and mental health 5, 10, or 20 years later.
+We’re only just beginning to unravel the long-term effects of hormone suppression, so it deserves to be talked about just as easy as it is to be prescribed the pill.
+To make informed decisions about our health, we must be informed.

 Alternative Treatment Options

 CBD & THC have been documented to help ease symptoms of chronic pelvic pain and inflammation.
 Controversial as it is, I have been self-medicating for years.
 Does it take away my pain?
 No. Does it help me handle my pain better?
 Yes!
 You can smoke it, cook with it, swallow it in pill form or apply it topically in a lotion or body butter.
 There are even cannabis-infused suppositories used anally or vaginally that can offer much relief.
 The science is there to back it up, but what’s even cooler is hearing the actual reviews from 'endoviduals' around the globe, they’re the ones who have the say, and relief is a relief!